-When employees or contractors leave the company, the termination process will automate the removal of access rights from all systems they have access to so exemployees are unable to access business systems.
+When employees or contractors leave the company, the termination process will automate the removal of access rights from all systems they have access to so ex-employees are unable to access business systems.

-Fig. 7: The steps outlined ensure quick value to the business in the IGA project.
+Fig. 6: The steps outlined ensures quick value to the business in the IGA project.